3D-rendered coronavirus with spike proteins.

 A hotline is set up in some countries, like the United States, for people who think they have the virus.
 You can contact the hotline before going to the hospital.
 This is done to avoid spreading the virus in the healthcare facility or on your way there.

-As soon as you suspect you are ill, you must contact specialized help.
-This will prevent limiting contact with other people as much as possible.
+As soon as you suspect you are ill, you must seek specialized help.
+This will prevent you from limiting your contact with others as much as possible.
 As of today, there is no vaccine or medicine for Coronavirus.

-There are home remedies and traditional medications that can provide comfort and alleviate the symptoms of the disease.
-However, according to the WHO, there is no proof existing medicine can cure or prevent it.
+Home remedies and traditional medications can provide comfort and alleviate the symptoms of the disease.
+However, according to the WHO, no proof existing medicine can cure or prevent it.

 Preparation for Self-Quarantine

-For a self-quarantine, the duration is at least 14 days.
+The duration of a self-quarantine is at least 14 days.
 Meanwhile, the period for a lockdown will depend upon a local government's decision.
 With the likelihood that more people worldwide will be homebound, preparing your home for that eventuality is one concern.

 Some things to stock are beverages, non-perishable foods, sauces, pasta, rice, pulses, crackers, cereal, dry goods, sugar, tea, and coffee.
-It is also recommended to stock basic medical supplies.
+Stocking basic medical supplies is also recommended.
 Include over-the-counter medications to help with possible symptoms since it is similar to a common cold.
 Medicines for cough, congestion, and fever are recommended.

-Moreover, keeping a one-month supply of medications on hand is best if getting into a pharmacy becomes difficult.
-Hygiene supplies include soaps for bathing, handwashing, and laundry.
-Include the disinfectants that you will need to keep the surfaces clean.
+Moreover, it is best to keep a one-month supply of medications on hand if it becomes difficult to get to a pharmacy.
+Hygiene supplies include soaps for bathing, handwashing, laundry, and disinfecting surfaces.

-Also important is preparing the activities that you plan to do at home.
-Prepare a list of books to read for an entertainment or exercise subscription that you can use even without going out.
+Preparing the activities you plan to do at home is also important.
+Prepare a list of books to read for entertainment or exercise subscriptions that you can use even without going out.

 The WHO recognized that the crisis had caused an increase in anxiety among the public.
 Its recent guidance advised people who are feeling stressed to avoid watching, reading, and listening to news excessively.